Mass-Lumped Virtual Element Method with Strong Stability-Preserving Runge-Kutta Time Stepping for Two-Dimensional Parabolic Problems: Numerical experiments

 The chosen time integration schemes are the SSP-RK of third and fourth order as explained in Section \ref{sec:runge_kutta}.
 Explicit schemes are combined with a lumped (diagonal) mass matrix to avoid global solves and to enforce strong-stability properties under a CFL restriction consistent with the spectral bound for $(\M)^{-1}\K$.

-Verification follows the analytical solution paradigm: the exact solution is known for all $(t,x,y)$, boundary conditions are satisfied by construction, and time dependence is controlled via the exponential factor $e^t$.
-Errors in $L^2$ and $H^1$ norms are measured across mesh refinements and element types.
-The used meshes are a distorted quadrilateral (figure \ref{fig:mesh-distorted}), serendipity-type quadrilaterals (figure \ref{fig:mesh-serendipity}), and Voronoi polygons (figure \ref{fig:mesh-voronoi}) with maximum element sizes of $0.2500$, $0.1250$ and $0.0625$ to confirm the predicted VEM spatial convergence and to assess the accuracy and stability of the different time integrators.

-For the distorted Q4 and serendipity Q8 families, it is selected $\Delta t=\theta h^{2}$ with $\theta$ below the SSP bound dictated by the spectral estimate for $(\M)^{-1}\K$ (cf. Section~\ref{sec:estimates}).
-This diffusion-type scaling ensures temporal discretization errors remain negligible compared to spatial errors, allowing us to isolate the spatial convergence behavior at $T=1$.
+Verification follows the analytical-solution paradigm: the exact solution is known for all $(t,x,y)$, the boundary conditions are satisfied by construction, and the exponential dependence in time provides a nonstationary but smooth benchmark.
+Errors are measured in the $L^2$-norm and in the $H^1$-seminorm across mesh refinements and element families in order to confirm the predicted VEM convergence rates.
+For the distorted Q4 and serendipity Q8 meshes, both SSP--RK3 and SSP--RK4 are considered, while for the Voronoi family the results are reported for SSP--RK3.
+In all cases, the time step is chosen as $\Delta t=\theta h^2$, with $\theta$ below the SSP bound dictated by the spectral estimate for $(\M)^{-1}\K$; cf.~Section~\ref{sec:estimates}.
+This diffusion-type scaling ensures that temporal errors remain subordinate to spatial errors, so that the observed rates reflect the approximation properties of the lumped VEM scheme. diffusion-type scaling ensures temporal discretization errors remain negligible compared to spatial errors, allowing us to isolate the spatial convergence behavior at $T=1$.

-\paragraph{Distorted Q4 elements.} The convergence plots for the distorted quadrilaterals are shown in Figures~\ref{fig:distorted-h1-convergence} and \ref{fig:distorted-l2-convergence}.
-The $H^1$-seminorm errors decay at $\mathrm{EOC}\approx 1.00$, with RK3 and RK4 curves nearly indistinguishable and tracking a unit-slope reference line.
-This first-order convergence matches the theoretical prediction $\|u-u_h\|_{H^1(\Omega)}=\mathcal{O}(h)$ for $k=1$ VEM on nonaffine elements.
-Meanwhile, the $L^2$-norm exhibits optimal second-order decay ($\mathrm{EOC}\approx 2.00$), with RK4 maintaining slightly smaller error constants than RK3 while preserving identical asymptotic rates.
-The tight overlap between time integrators confirms that spatial discretization dominates the total error under the chosen $\mathcal{O}(h^{2})$ time-step scaling.
+For the distorted quadrilateral family, the convergence plots are shown in Figures~\ref{fig:distorted-h1-convergence} and \ref{fig:distorted-l2-convergence}.
+The $H^1$-seminorm errors decay at an experimental order of convergence (EOC) close to $1.00$, with the RK3 and RK4 curves nearly indistinguishable and tracking the reference first-order slope.
+This behavior agrees with the theoretical estimate $\|u-u_h\|_{H^1(\Omega)}=\mathcal{O}(h)$ for the $k=1$ conforming VEM.
+The $L^2$-norm exhibits the expected second-order decay, with RK4 providing slightly smaller error constants while preserving the same asymptotic rate.
+The close overlap of both time integrators indicates that, under the chosen $\mathcal{O}(h^2)$ time-step scaling, the total error is dominated by the spatial discretization.